sanjay-deshpande/sanjaydeshpande/content/event/IIT2025/index.md

 ---
-title: Indian Institute of Technology
+title: Hardware Implementation Efficiency and Security Evaluation of HQC: A NIST PQC Standard

-event: Seminar at Indian Institute of Technology
+event: Invited talk at Indian Institute of Technology
 event_url:

 location: Indian Institute of Technology